 Girls, girls, girls!

 The Meringue Girls story began in 2012.
-Founders Stacey O’Gorman & Alex Hoffler met while working in a hot, male dominated restaurant kitchen in East London.
+The girls met while working in a hot, male dominated restaurant kitchen in East London.
 “We bonded over our love of sweet things and saw a gap in the market with meringues.
 The market was crying out for an innovative, inspirational, colourful, girl power baking brand.”

 One such person was David Loftus (Jamie Oliver’s food photographer) who agreed to take some photos for the Meringue Girls website.
-He Instagrammed a few photos and before the girls knew it, they had the top pick of London’s leading department stores knocking at the kitchen door wanting to stock their tasty treats.
-To cope with orders, the girls upscaled into a low cost shared production kitchen, where they baked nights (and worked their other jobs during the day).
+He Instagrammed a few photos and before they knew it, they had the top pick of London’s leading department stores knocking at the kitchen door wanting to stock their tasty treats.

 The Girls were causing a storm in the fashion and PR world generating a huge amount of press and a rapidly growing following on social media.
 Private orders flooded in from high-end fashion brands and press events, all wanting to get a piece of the action.
 Clients included Dior, Chanel, Christian Louboutin, Stella McCartney, Brides Magazine, Alexander McQueen, Agent Provocateur, Adidas, Nike, Jo Malone, Elizabeth Arden, Topshop, Clinique and Jimmy Choo.

 In 2013 they were approached by top publisher, Random House to write a meringue based cookbook.
 Meringue Girls Cookbook , which has now been published all over the world, from Italy and Germany, to America and New Zealand.
 In 2015, they released cookbook two ‘Meringue Girls Everything Sweet.’
 Full of unusual edible gifts, cool confectionary and delicious things in all the colours of the rainbow.